 Two examples: In a short video, an employee shows how logistics work in the company.
 Or: In a review of the summer party, the company tells how they celebrated together.
 This way you show competence and the personal face of your company.

-Content with added value and a clever sideways glance at competitors
+Content with added value

 The right format and cleverly chosen hashtags are not always enough to generate lasting interest.
 Consider in advance exactly who you want to reach with your content.
 Which topic offers your target group added value and new food for thought?
 Is your content credible, current and relevant?
 Without becoming a copycat, it doesn't hurt to take a look left and right.
 Which content and formats are your competitors successful with and which contributions quickly disappear into oblivion?
 Learn from your successes and failures - and observe the competition.